nikcleju/keras/README.md

+﻿# IIS fork information

+This is a fork of Keras with some modifications.

+We modified the 2.2.4 release branch to fix some incompatibility with a version of `h5.py`, in the process of exporting a TensorFlow 2.0 model to ONNX.
+This modified version is intended to be used only for this purpose.

+The modifications are on the branch `2.2.4_savingnoutf`

+Origina README follows.

-﻿# Keras: Deep Learning for humans
+# Keras: Deep Learning for humans

 ![Keras logo](https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png)